HermanMartinus/justsketchme-frontend/_posts/2022-01-26-absurd-design-gets-sensible-an-interview-with-diana-valeanu.md

 Usually, I plan in advance my schedule when deciding to learn a new skill.
 And before starting the learning process, I get all the pending work done and reserve sufficient time in my schedule for taking courses and practising specific skills.

-And yes, there's something I'm currently trying to learn, but I prefer not share the details - yet!
+And yes, there's something I'm currently trying to learn, but I prefer not to share the details - yet!
 I don't like to speak about anything until I can show the result of the invested time and effort.

 ![Absurd Design Interview - Diana 9](https://imagedelivery.net/mdSbb1GKWP_xXxxsYl5evQ/bf1cb3db-a3e5-4def-f8af-c1ce5954fa00/optimised)